reboottime/Angular-Playbook/README.md

-# Essentials of Creating an Angular SPA Application
+# Essentials of Creating an Angular Application

 I was hired, so I've organized this repository to chronicle my Angular journey for future reference.